arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 ![Portenta Machine Control and Opta™ Modbus RTU wiring](assets/modbus-rtu.png)

-The following example code will let the Portenta Machine Control device toggle the four onboard Opta™ LEDs via **Modbus RTU**.
+The following example sketch will let the Portenta Machine Control device toggle the four onboard Opta™ LEDs via **Modbus RTU**.
 The Portenta Machine Control will act as the **client**, while the Opta™ device will act as the **server**.

 For the **Opta™** device, defined as the server, use the example sketch shown below.